HemalathaRamanujam2022/us_accidents_analysis/infrastructure/terraform/README.md

 -  "zone" -- Set it to the region you want to create the VM in

-Note: I tested the project with the following parameters for region and zone respectively - asia-south1" and "asia-south1-a" .
+Note: I tested the project with the following parameters for region and zone  - "asia-south1" and "asia-south1-a" respectively.

 Run the following commands in order and verify the outputs.
 The Terraform scripts will plan and create a GCP GCE instance (us-accidents-test-machine), a BigQuery dataset (us_accidents_bq) and a GCS bucket (us_accidents_gs) in